nastya236/nastya.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently an intern at [Apple Machine Learning Research](https://machinelearning.apple.com) in California, led by [Samy Bengio](https://bengio.abracadoudou.com).
-My work, under the guidance of [Ronan Collobert](https://ronan.collobert.com), focuses on the efficient training and inference of Large Language Models (LLMs).
+I am working with [Ronan Collobert](https://ronan.collobert.com) on efficient training and inference of Large Language Models (LLMs).

 I recently completed my Master's in Data Science at [Ecole Polytechnique Fédérale de Lausanne](https://www.epfl.ch/en/), where I served as a research assistant at the [Adaptive Motor Control Lab](http://www.mackenziemathislab.org).
-My projects involved self-supervised pre-training on neural and behavioral data, collaborating with [Steffen Schneider](https://stes.io).
+I was working on self-supervised pre-training on neural and behavioral data, collaborating with [Steffen Schneider](https://stes.io).

 Previously, I was a Quantitative Research Intern at [WorldQuant](https://www.worldquant.com), where I specialized in fine-tuning LLMs using proprietary financial data.